-Note about the information contained herein and the novel coronavirus ("COVID-19")
+Note about the information contained herein and the novel coronavirus ("COVID-19") and geopolitical risk

-At the date of this AIF, the Karowe Mine continues to operate in accordance with its 2021 budget and plan.
-Given the fast-changing situation with respect to the COVID-19 pandemic, concern remains over how governments across the jurisdictions in which Lucara and many of its customers operate will respond to increasing infection numbers and variants of COVID-19, even as mass vaccination campaigns begin in many countries.
+At the date of this AIF, the Karowe Mine continues to operate in accordance with its 2022 budget and plan.

+On March 11, 2020, the World Health Organization declared the novel coronavirus ("COVID -19") a global pandemic and on April 2, 2020 the Government of Botswana declared an initial state of emergency.
+Mining was declared an essential service and as a result, the Karowe Mine continued to operate with additional health and safety protocols implemented.
+Quarterly diamond tenders for the balance of 2020 and 2021 were held in Antwerp due to varying international travel restrictions.
+The Government of Botswana extended the state of emergency several times before it was lifted on September 30, 2021.
+Concern remains over how governments across the jurisdictions in which Lucara and many of its customers operate will respond to new variants of COVID-19.
 Due to the ongoing uncertainty resulting from the global pandemic, Lucara's operations could be impacted in a number of ways including, but not limited to: a suspension of operations at the Karowe Mine, disruptions to supply chains, worker absenteeism due to illness, disruption to the progress of the Karowe Mine underground expansion project and an inability to ship or sell rough and/or polished diamonds during this period.
-These possible impacts could result from government directives, the need to modify work practices to meet appropriate health and safety standards, a lack of demand for rough and/or polished diamonds, the closure of diamond markets which facilitate the sale of Lucara's production, and a lack of revenue from diamond sales or available liquidity to meet ongoing operational expenses, and other COVID-19 related impacts on the availability of labour or to the supply chain and markets.
-See also: Item 5 - "Risks and Uncertainties - COVID-19 Global Pandemic Risk".
+These possible impacts could result from government directives, the need to modify work practices to meet appropriate health and safety standards, a lack of demand for rough and/or polished diamonds, a lack of available liquidity to meet ongoing operational expenses and, due to or by other COVID-19 related impacts on the availability of labor or to the supply chain.
+See also: Item 5 - "Risks and Uncertainties - COVID-19 Global Pandemic Risk and Geopolitical Risk".

-COVID-19 negatively impacted both demand and prices for rough and polished diamonds through much of 2020.
+COVID-19 negatively impacted both demand and prices for rough and polished diamonds through much of 2020 but the market recovered to pre-pandemic levels over the course of 2021.
 As an ongoing risk, the duration and full financial effect of the COVID-19 pandemic is unknown at this time, as is the efficacy of government and central bank interventions in the jurisdictions in which Lucara and its clients operate, the Company's business continuity plan and other mitigating measures.
-While the impact of COVID-19 is expected to be temporary, the current circumstances are dynamic and the impacts of COVID-19 on our business operations, including the duration and impact that it may have on our ability to ship and sell diamonds, on demand for rough and polished diamonds, on our suppliers, on our employees and on global financial markets, cannot be reasonably estimated at this time.
+While the impact of COVID-19 is expected to be temporary, the current circumstances are dynamic and the impacts of COVID-19 on Lucara's business operations, including the duration and impact that it may have on our ability to ship and sell diamonds, on demand for rough and polished diamonds, on Lucara's suppliers, on Lucara's employees and on global financial markets, cannot be reasonably estimated at this time.
 Accordingly, estimates of the extent to which the COVID-19 pandemic may materially and adversely affect the Company's operations, financial results and condition in future periods are also subject to significant uncertainty.
 Any changes in the current situation relating to the COVID-19 pandemic could significantly impact operations and thus may impact the accuracy of any forward-looking statements contained in this AIF.